Philadelphia Premises Liability Lawyers

-- The breach of duty was the proximate cause of the injury.
+- The breach of duty was the cause of the injury.

 It is the duty to operate and maintain the playground in a safe manner.
 The defendant or wrongdoer must meet with the standards issue by the Consumer Products Safety Commission.

 The simple answer is “Yes” – even if the insurance company or the playground contacted you, you should speak with an experienced Pennsylvania personal injury lawyer.
 When you are injured, neither of the insurance company nor the playground is your “friend”.
-They are not looking out for your interest; they are looking out for their own interests which is to save as much money as possible.
-You on the other hand want to be fully and fairly compensated for the injuries sustained by you and your child.
+They are not looking out for your best interest; they are looking out for their own interests, which is to save as much money as possible.
+You, on the other hand, want to be fully and fairly compensated for the injuries sustained by you and your child.
 This is why you need our legal team of Philadelphia accident attorneys by your side.

-In every state there is a Statute of Limitations, which means that you must file a claim within a certain period of time or your claim will be forever barred.
-In Pennsylvania and New Jersey, that period of limitations is two years from the date of the incident.
-If the playground was owned or operated by a governmental agency the period of time to present a claim will be much shorter.
+In every state there is a statute of limitations, which means that you must file a claim within a certain period of time or your claim will be forever barred.
 You should contact our Pennsylvania personal injury lawyers if you have any questions regarding how long you have after the injury or death to have the claim filed.

 If you are going to use a lawyer, it is important that the injury lawyer is retained as soon as possible so a timely investigation can be conducted.
-A timely investigation is important because as time goes by witness’ memories are not as good and you may lose track of them.
+A timely investigation is important because as time goes by witness’ memories are not as clear and you may lose track of them.
 In addition, a prompt investigation should be done as the environment where the accident occurred may change.
-Contact us.
-Our Philadelphia injury attorneys can help.